singh-man/books/crackingTheCoding/05_bitManipulation.md

 4
 5 		int  currentlength =   0;
 6 		int previouslength =  0;
-7 		int maxlength =   1;  //  We   can always have  a sequence of  at least one  1 8 		while  (a !=  0)  {
+7 		int maxLength =   1;  //  We   can always have  a sequence of  at least one  1 8 		while  (a !=  0)  {
 9 			if ((a  &   1) ==  1)  {  //  Current  bit is a 1
 10				currentLength++;